AxiSEMunity/AxiSEM3D/doc/Installation.md

 ## Tools for pre- and post-processing

 In this manual and the provided examples, we will mainly use python (Jupyter Notebook) to demonstrate pre-processing (e.g., preparing 3D models) and post-processing (e.g., processing and plotting waveforms and animating wavefields).
 Most of the tools listed here can be easily installed with `conda`.
-One can install them later when needed.
-Usually, one does not have to install them on a cluster.
+They can be installed later when encountered.
+Usually, you do not need them on a cluster.

 Name|Role|Installation
 --- | --- | ---